RealityETH/reality-eth-monorepo/packages/dapp/docs/dapp.rst

 You will need the Metamask_ Chrome extension.

-Reality Check is currently deployed to the Rinkeby testnet.
+Realitio is currently deployed to the Rinkeby testnet.
 Select the Rinkeby testnet, make sure your account is unlocked and refresh the page.

 You will need Rinkeby testnet coins to use the application.
 You can get these at the `Rinkeby Faucet`_.